Nuitka/Nuitka-website/doc/info/unwanted-module.rst

 ##################

 ****************************
- The Problem in a few Words
+ The Problem in a Few Words
 ****************************

-Some specific modules can cause a lot of dependencies to be pulled in, and will make compile time and distribution size relatively large.
-This might be an explosion in modules count, or it might be DLLs being included in standalone mode, that should not have to it.
+Some specific modules have a lot of dependencies, which then become part of the compilation.
+That will make compile time much longer and distribution size much bigger than necessary.
+The time increases might be due to an explosion in module count.
+DLLs from unwanted modules can also cause an increase in size.

-Nuitka wants you to be aware of this, so you are not disappointed from endless compile time or too large distribution size.
+Nuitka wants you to be aware of the issue so you are not disappointed by endless compile time or too large a distribution size.

 ************
  Background
 ************

-This warning is given for ever more modules.
+**Nuitka** gives this warning for some modules only.
 The worst offender is e.g.
-``IPython`` which will use just about every syntax highlighting, language parsing, rendering, and what not framework, leading to compilations that require very long times.
+``IPython`` which will use just about every syntax highlighting, language parsing, rendering, and other frameworks, leading to a compilation that then requires a very long time.

 Another end of the spectrum are packages like ``Numba`` that are not supported for JIT in standalone mode of Nuitka, but still pull in the